What Is Mica Powder & Is Mica In Makeup Safe?

-Mica has a natural luster that makes it an ideal ingredient for makeup products that shimmer: like lip gloss, highlight, eyeshadow, blush, bronzer, body glitter, nail polish, and lipstick.
+Mica has a natural luster that makes it an ideal ingredient for makeup products that shimmer: like lip gloss, highlighter, eyeshadow, blush, bronzer, natural nail polish, and lipstick.

 Its cohesive properties and resistance to running make it useful in concealer, foundation, and BB cream.

-When it comes to the safety of mica, there are a lot of layers (pun intended) to evaluate.
-We’ll get the bad news out of the way first.
+When it comes to the safety of mica in skin care and cosmetics, there are a lot of (dermal) layers to evaluate.

 Let’s start out with a commonly-asked question: is mica toxic in makeup?